 You might hear blog or website thrown around.
 Maybe even self-hosted blog or WordPress blog.
 What is what and is there a right way to blogging?

-I’ve been blogging for four years now – on different blogs – and over the years I gradually learned about what a blog is, and it’s helped me start blogs quicker, make money easier and be able to help others with their blogs!
+I’ve been blogging for four years now – on different blogs – and over the years I gradually learned about blogging, and it’s helped me start blogs quicker, make money easier and be able to help others with their blogs!

 What is a Blog?

-A blog is an updated site that is usually run by one person or a team of people.
+The blog definition is an updated site that is usually run by one person or a team of people.
 The content on a blog is mostly conversational, helpful and inspirational.

-Twins Mommy is a blog.
-When you land on my site, it’s my blog.
-You see my blog posts as the first main thing on my site (aside from my freebie to grow my email list).
+Smart Mom Ideas is a blog.
+When you land on that site, it’s the blog.
+You see the blog posts as the first main thing on the site.

 Difference Between a Blog and a Website